-Here’s how to tie meat properly!
+Well here is how to tie meat like a butcher!
 Follow my step-by-step picture guide to help you tie meat like a real pro from now on!
 And believe me, it is much easier than it looks…

 Have you ever wondered how to tie meat?